Welcome New Bradley Students!

 Upcoming Transfer Orientation

-Orientation is only available to transfer students who have made their enrollment deposit.
-Contact the Office of Undergraduate Admissions at 800-447-6460 for instructions on how to make your deposit.
+Attendance at Orientation is only available to transfer students who have made their enrollment deposit.
+Contact the Office of Undergraduate Admissions at 309-677-1000 for instructions on how to make your deposit.

-Illinois law requires all college students to have a University Health Form completed by a physician and returned to the University Health Center prior to the first day of classes.
+Illinois law requires all college students have a University Health Form on file with the University Health Center prior to the first day of classes.
 Please click here to access the Health Form.

 Electronic Identity Authentication

-All students are required to set their BUnetID and Passwords before registering for classes.
-If you have already registered for classes, you will have taken care of this.
-If you have not, please refer to the Computing Services letter you received in your Undergraduate Admissions packet.
-In this letter you will find your BUnetID and an Activation Code.
-Once you have these, please log onto the following website to activate your password and set up your account: http://newaccounts.bradley.edu.
+All students are required to set their BUnetID and Passwords and either opt in or out for Bradley University's reverse 911 text messaging system, Forewarn before registering for classes.
+If you not yet completed these steps, please refer to the Computing Services letter you received in your Undergraduate Admissions packet.
+Here, you will find your BUnetID and an Activation Code.
+Once you have this, log onto http://newaccounts.

-When are eligible to register for classes, and we recommend you do so!
-First, you need to speak with your academic advisor.
-Please contact your admissions counselor and/or refer to the Departmental Advising Phone List provided with the materials you were sent to arrange for an academic advising appointment.
+- To register for classes, you will need to speak with your academic advisor from your major department.
+Please contact your admissions counselor and/or refer to the Departmental Advising Phone List provided with the Admissions Packet you were sent.

-Now you are ready to schedule your classes:
+When you are ready to register for your classes in Webster:

 - Log onto the registration system, Webster, at webster.bradley.edu